JDPS/pricesentinel/README.md

 ---

 **Note**: This project is in active development.
-Many features are planned but not yet implemented.
+Many features are planned but not yet fully implemented.
 See the roadmap above for current status.